 - During Disney Viva Navidad! at California Adventure, authentic Latino street fiesta has musicians, dancers and storytellers.

 - Disneyland pumps Christmas peppermint smells into Main Street during the holidays.

 - Historically, 1.4 miles of ribbon have gone into making bows in the parks each year!

 - During seasons of Christmas past, more than 79,000 ornaments have been used to decorate Main Street!
 Perhaps this year there will be even more?

-- If you are staying at one of the resort hotels during the holiday season you can plan ahead for the personalized holiday in-room celebrations and decorations to make your trip extra special.
+- If you are staying at one of the resort hotels during Holidays at Disneyland 2017, you can plan ahead for the personalized holiday room celebrations and decorations to make your trip extra special.

-No matter how you choose to celebrate the Holidays at Disneyland this year, it promises to make magical holiday memories.
+No matter how you choose to celebrate the Holidays at Disneyland 2017, it promises to make magical holiday memories.
 What questions do you have for us about this year's event?